Hands-on projects from day one

 20 credits

-This module introduces students to the fundamental scientific principles of engineering mechanics and structures appropriate for civil, marine and mechanical engineering applications.
-Deeper understanding of these scientific principles will be developed through practical applications using hand calculations and computer software tools as appropriate.
+We'll teach you the fundamental scientific principles of engineering mechanics and structures appropriate for engineering applications.
+You'll develop a deeper understanding of these key scientific principles through practical applications using hands-on calculations and also computer software tools.

 50% Coursework